syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/custom-file-provider.md

 ### Copy and move

-he following table represents the request parameters of *copy* operations.
+The following table represents the request parameters of *copy* operations.

 |Parameter|Type|Default|Explanation|
 |----|----|----|----|